ItsJonQ/Kiwiki/README.md

 # Qi

-A tiny MVC framework for Wordpress
+A tiny MV* framework for Wordpress